Rays rally for another 1-run victory, beat the Orioles 4-3 to avoid a sweep in Baltimore

 Rays: Caballero appeared hurt when he made a diving attempt at shortstop on Jorge Mateo’s infield single in the second.
 He was very slow getting up and seemed to be stretching out his waist area, but he stayed in the game and ended up scoring two runs.

-Orioles: Mateo exited for a pinch hitter in the fourth after being struck by teammate Cedric Mullins' bat while Mullins was loosening up around the on-deck circle.
-He entered concussion protocol. ...
-Urías, Mateo's replacement in the batting order, was shaken up after being hit on the left foot by a pitch in the eighth.
+Orioles: Mateo exited for a pinch hitter in the fourth.
+It was not immediately clear why. … Urías, Mateo’s replacement in the batting order, was shaken up after being hit on the left foot by a pitch in the eighth.
 With the team suddenly low on infielders, he stayed in.

 UP NEXT